stevinz/awesome-game-engine-dev/README.md

 - ### Physics
     - #### General Resources
+        - :books: [Fix Your Timestep!](https://gafferongames.com/post/fix_your_timestep/) - Article about the technique needed to keep stable the numerical integration performed by the physics simulation while running your video game with a variable frame-rate.
         - :books: [Game Physics from Scratch](https://brm.io/game-physics-for-beginners/) : If you're a game developer interested in learning about physics engines, these resources are a good place to start.
         - :books: [Intro to Physics](https://www.toptal.com/game/video-game-physics-part-i-an-introduction-to-rigid-body-dynamics) : Video Game Physics Tutorial - Part I: An Introduction to Rigid Body Dynamics.
-        - :books: [Open Source Physics Engines](https://www.tapirgames.com/blog/open-source-physics-engines) : A list of open source physics engines.
+        - :books: [Open Source Physics Engines](https://www.tapirgames.com/blog/open-source-physics-engines) : List of open source physics engines.
     - #### Platformer
         - :books: [Basic 2D Platformer Physics](https://gamedevelopment.tutsplus.com/series/basic-2d-platformer-physics--cms-998) : This article covers how to create a simple and robust physics system for a platformer game.
         - :books: [How to create 2D Physics Games](https://www.gamedeveloper.com/design/how-to-create-2d-physics-games-with-box2d-library) : Excellent article on how to use [Box2D](https://box2d.org) for 2D game topics ranging from shapes, water (metaballs), ropes, gravity, lines and vehicles.
         - :books: [Ledge Grabbing](https://gamedevelopment.tutsplus.com/tutorials/basic-2d-platformer-physics-part-4--cms-26046) : Tutorial on ledge grabbing in 2D platformer physics.
     - #### Ropes / Chains <a name="Topics-Physics-Ropes"></a>
-        - :books: [Ropes in Contraption Maker](https://www.gamedeveloper.com/design/ropes-in-contraption-maker) : A short discussion about how to implement the physics of ropes in Contraption Maker.
+        - :books: [Ropes in Contraption Maker](https://www.gamedeveloper.com/design/ropes-in-contraption-maker) : Short discussion about how to implement the physics of ropes in Contraption Maker.
         - :earth_americas: [Matter.js Chains](https://brm.io/matter-js/demo/#chains) [:octocat:](https://github.com/liabru/matter-js/blob/master/examples/chains.js) : Chains demo using the javascript library [Matter.js](https://brm.io/matter-js/).
     - #### Soft Body
         - :books: [Blob Physics](https://cowboyprogramming.com/2007/01/05/blob-physics/) : Using verlet physics to simulate blobs.